Free shipping on orders over $99

 Misconception 1: GMP Certification Eliminates All Medication Risks

-WHO GMP certification ensures medications are manufactured correctly and contain stated ingredients in specified amounts, but it does not eliminate inherent pharmacological risks.
+WHO GMP certification helps medications are manufactured correctly and contain stated ingredients in specified amounts, but it does not eliminate inherent pharmacological risks.
 Patients can still experience side effects, allergic reactions, or drug interactions even with perfectly manufactured medications.
 Always consult healthcare providers about potential medication risks specific to your health condition.

 Misconception 2: All GMP Certifications Are Equivalent